 To connect your Landline number:

-- Log into the Web UI of Hearsay Relate.
+- Log into Hearsay Relate on desktop.

-- Click Connect Landline when prompted.
+- Select Connect Landline when prompted.

-- Enter in your landline number.
+- Enter your landline number.

-- Note: If you are prompted with alert, stating your number is ineligible, please review the section below, titled, Enabling Texting With an Incompatible Landline Number
+- Note: If you are prompted with an alert, stating your number is ineligible, please review the section below, titled, Enabling Texting With an Incompatible Landline Number

 - Hearsay Relate will call your landline number and provide a 3-digit number.